parob/graphql-api/docs/schemas.rst

     A GraphQL **schema** defines a set of **types** which completely describe the set of possible data you can query.
     When a GraphQL query comes in, it is validated and executed against that **schema**.

-ObjectQL can build an entire GraphQL **schema** from Python classes.
+GraphQL-API can build an entire GraphQL **schema** from Python classes.

 .. figure:: images/python_to_graphql.png
     :align: center